-Summary: This article discusses the various aspects to buying a monitor dedicated to high quality imaging work.
+This article discusses the various aspects to buying a monitor dedicated to high quality imaging work.
 You should also read Calibration Versus Profiling and Colour Control On Monitors so that you have a clear understanding of the difference between physical calibration and monitor profiling, and the various methods for colour control on monitors.
-No matter how good your monitor, it must always be calibrated if you want excellent, accurate results!
-We of course also have a monitor calibrator buying guide.
+No matter how good your monitor, it must always be calibrated if you want excellent, accurate results.

-First - what are we ultimately looking for in a high quality monitor as image makers?
-Primarily we are looking for accuracy - and specifically accuracy and control that allows the monitor to accurately simulate our final output medium (very rarely the monitor we are actually working on).
+Firstly, what are we ultimately looking for in a high quality monitor as image makers?
+We are looking for accuracy, and specifically accuracy and control that allows the monitor to accurately simulate our final output medium which is very rarely the monitor we are actually working on.
 99 times out of 100, this means simulating the final print as accurately as possible.
 Accuracy is an entirely different thing to 'pleasing'.
-It is easy to make a monitor appeal to the human eye on the face of it.
-Much much harder to make one that supports critical viewing of colour - and thus properly supports the decision making process when making images.
-It's much the same as with TV shopping - go to a well set up TV store and all the TVs will have Pixar animated movies playing on them - bright, saturated and impossibly shiny, they make the TVs look great - but tell you absolutely nothing about the general ability of the TV to display colour correctly.
+It is easy to make a monitor appeal to the human eye on the face of it and much much harder to make one that supports critical viewing of colour and that properly supports the decision making process when making images.
+It's much the same as with TV shopping.
+Go to a well set up TV store and all the TVs will have Pixar animated movies playing on them - bright, saturated and impossibly shiny.
+They make the TVs look great - but tell you absolutely nothing about the general ability of the TV to display colour correctly.

-Put the Dell (or an iMac, Samsung, Viewsonic, etc....basically, anything not made by NEC or Eizo) - next to a monitor designed specifically for imaging work, and display some real images on them, and suddenly it becomes clear that specifications on paper tell very little about the real performance of a monitor.
-A long list of features with whizz bang names (Ultrasharp TrueColour Overdrive etc etc) - does not make for accurate, pleasing, and natural display of images.
+But this is wrong.
+Simply put the Dell (or an iMac, Samsung, Viewsonic, etc....basically, anything not made by NEC or Eizo) next to a monitor designed specifically for imaging work, and display some real images on them, and suddenly it becomes clear that specifications on paper tell very little about the real performance of a monitor.
+A long list of features with whizz bang names (Ultrasharp TrueColour Overdrive etc etc) does not make for accurate, pleasing, and natural display of images.
 The standard quality desktop monitor is simply lying to you about colour - typically out of the box they are very bright, very saturated, and very contrasted.
 And nothing like paper.
-And they don't have controls to fix this problem - sure, some of them pretend to have controls but when you actually use these controls (say to turn down contrast, or desaturate the image) they actually do more harm than good - by attempting to calibrate these sorts of screens, the net result is a screen with all sorts of post calibration artifacts - the most obvious of which is banding in gradients.
+They don't have controls to fix this problem - some of them pretend to have controls but when you actually use these controls, to turn down contrast or desaturate the image, they actually do more harm than good.
+By attempting to calibrate these sorts of screens, the net result is a screen with all sorts of post calibration artifacts - the most obvious of which is banding in gradients.